dyyvgug/CUBE/README.md

                         Caenorhabditis_elegans
-  -genome [GENOME]      The FASTA file of the species genome -gff [GFF]            The annotation file GFF3 format of the species -out [OUT]            The file name of output optimized sequence.The default file name is
+  -genome [GENOME]      The FASTA file of the species genome -gff [GFF]            The annotation file GFF3 format of the species -o [O]              The file name of output optimized sequence.The default file name is
                           'optimized_seq.fa'
   -poly                 Need to remove polyN sequence -res                  Need to remove restriction enzyme sites -res_sites1 [RES_SITES1]